truenas/documentation/static/includes/apps/InstallWizardSettingsOverview.md

   Storage configuration can include the primary data mount volume, a configuration volume, postgres volumes, and an option to add additional storage volumes.
   The primary mount volumes have two options:
   * **ixVolume** creates a storage volume inside the hidden **ix-apps** dataset.
 This is the default setting.
   * **Host Path** allows you to select an existing dataset created for the application.
-Shows additional fields to select the path to the dataset and add the mount point.
+It shows additional fields for selecting the path to the dataset and adding the mount point.

-  ixVolumes are not recommended for permanent storage volumes, they are intended for use as rapid storage for a test deployment of the container.
+  ixVolumes are not recommended for permanent storage volumes, they are intended for rapid storage for a test deployment of the container.
   We recommend adding datasets and configuring the container storage volumes with the host path option.

   Host paths add existing dataset(s) as the storage volumes.